BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Framework

-\paragraph{Supernet Construction} Training each path $a \in \mathcal{A}$ from scratch is computationally expensive.
-To overcome this, we adopt a supernet~\citep{Bender2018UnderstandingAS} approach using weight sharing.
+\paragraph{Supernet Construction} We employ a weight-sharing supernet approach\cite{Bender2018UnderstandingAS}.
 The key insight is that many architectures within $\mathcal{A}$ reuse identical building blocks.
 For example, a specific Transformer block with a 256 input dimension and a 512 output dimension is a component in different paths.
-Instead of creating and training a new instance of this block for each path, we initialize it only once and share its weights across all paths that use it.
-Therefore, the supernet is a single and large network that effectively contains all candidate architectures as paths.
+Therefore, the supernet is a single large network that effectively contains all candidate architectures as paths.
 First, we identify the set of all unique blocks used in paths across the entire search space:

-Each unique module is defined by its type (e.g., CNN, Mamba) and its dimensions.
+Each unique block is defined by its type (e.g., CNN) and its dimensions.
 Other hyperparameters (e.g., CNN kernel sizes, Transformer attention heads) are fixed.
-The supernet's single global weight set $W$ is the union of all unique block weights:
+The supernet weight set $W$ is the union of all unique block weights:

 where $W_l$ are the trainable parameters for a unique layer $l$.
 The weights for any specific path denoted as $w(a)$ are a subset of these shared weights: